CoreText/Programmer-s-Notepad-Npp-no-plugin-conflicts-setup-/README.md

 # The programmer's Notepad++ (no plugin conflicts setup)

 The advanced Notepad++ setup that does not have any conflicts between the installed plugins.
-The setup was done mostly for the back-end web developers.
 Hit the `Ctrl+Shift+Alt+M` to read this file in the editor.

 ## Usage

 Before starting the Notepad++ make sure you run Notepad++Portable.exe , or if you will run notepad++.exe directly all small configurations will be lost.
-Install Notepad++ via PortableApps and replace `PortableApps/Notepad++Portable/` with extracted directory, or you can create shortcut for Notepad++Portable.exe and pin it to the TaskBar and Desktop.
+Install Notepad++ via PortableApps and replace `PortableApps/Notepad++Portable/` with extracted directory, or you can create shortcut for Notepad++Portable.exe and pin it to the Taskbar and Desktop.

 ### Theme